alanng0000/Doc/Doc/TerraSystem/System/a.md

 # **Terra System System**

-Terra System System is system that execute commands in any module.
+Terra System System is system that execute op in any module.